Zahara de los Atunes

 What to see

 Playa de Carmen is the main beach, with sun-loungers to rent and chiringuitos (beach restaurant/bars) for an alfresco seafood lunch, with Atlanterra next along the coast to the south, in front of the new residential development.
 To the north is Playa del Retin, favoured by naturists.

 Apart from traditional seaside activities like going to the beach, and eating ice-cream, the delicious boutiques, sometimes complete with pretty seating areas outside, tempt with hippy-chic frocks, kaftans and sandals, as well as original gifts themed around the eponymous tuna such as T-shirts and ceramics.
 Look out for ceramicists' studios where you can buy their wares directly.

 Check out the little market, Mercado de Abastos, selling fresh local fruit and veg, as well as (of course) fish and beef.
 At night, the chiringuitos come alive with cocktails and DJs.

 Foodies will enjoy the Ruta de Atun (Tuna Route) in May, when restaurants offer special tuna dishes, while in September the Ruta del Retinto celebrates the local variety of beef.
 Both take place at weekends and feature competitions for the best tapa.

 How to get there

-Zahara is located 30km north of Tarifa on the Atlantic coast, between Barbate and the Roman ruins of Baelo Claudia, off the CN 340 road - look out for the turning next to Venta el Retin bar at km 56.
-A large part of its attraction is the stunning wilderness of 20km of unspoilt sandy beaches stretching as far as Cape Gracia.
+Zahara de las Atunes is located 30 km north of Tarifa on the Atlantic coast, between Barbate and the Roman ruins of Baelo Claudia, off the N-340 road - look out for the turning next to Venta el Retin bar at km 56.
+A large part of its attraction is the stunning wilderness of 20km of unspoilt sandy beaches stretching as far south as Cape Gracia.
 You can drive south from Zahara as far as the lighthouse on the cape and explore the beaches.
-This is a no-through road, which is why the area has remained so unspoiled.
+This is a no-through road (for cars), which is why the area has remained so unspoiled.